itsaugat/MOOCs-Video-Styles-Classfication/README.md

 platforms are classified using several deep models pre-trained in ImageNet dataset.
 The concept of Transfer Learning is adopted to leverage the pre-trained networks by extracting the features from the convolutional base of the model and training a new classifier on top of it.

-Comparison results for different pre-trained networks are shown:
+Comparison results for different pre-trained networks is shown:
  - VGG16
  - VGG19
  - InceptionV3